stackitcloud/terraform-provider-stackit/docs/resources/dremio_user.md

 ### Optional

 - `description` (String) The description of the user.
-- `error_message` (String) A message describing an actionable error the user can resolve.
-This field is empty if no such error exists.
 - `region` (String) The STACKIT region name the resource is located in.
 If not defined, the provider region is used.
 - `timeouts` (Attributes) (see [below for nested schema](#nestedatt--timeouts))

 ### Read-Only

 - `id` (String) Terraform's internal resource identifier.
 It is structured as "`project_id`,`region`,`instance_id`,`user_id`".
-- `state` (String) The current state of the resource.
 - `user_id` (String) The Dremio user ID.

 <a id="nestedatt--timeouts"></a>